pip-services/pip-services-docs/content/en/node/messaging/queues/message_queue.md

 title: "MessageQueue"
 linkTitle: "MessageQueue"
 gitUrl: "https://github.com/pip-services3-node/pip-services3-messaging-node"
+description: >
+    Abstract message queue that is used as a basis for specific message queue implementations.
 ---

-abstract message queue that is used as a basis for specific message queue implementations.

 ##### Configuration parameters
 - **name**: name of the message queue